LukeSmithxyz/based.cooking/content/slow-cooker-meatloaf.md

 1. Uncase your sausage links and combine with ground beef in a large mixing bowl.
 2. Chop your purple onion to desired consistency and add to bowl (I find that coarsely chopped onions work well).
 3. Take a sleeve of your crackers and crush them into a fine powder.
 Do this in the cracker sleeve or bag to make for easy cleanup.
+4. Sprinkle a genereous amount of breadcrumbs over the top of the meat.
+This helps bind the loaf together.
-3. Combine crackers with the rest of ingredients and, using your hands (or mixer), thoroughly mix the ingredients together into a homogenous paste.
+5. Combine crackers with the rest of ingredients and, using your hands (or mixer), thoroughly mix the ingredients together into a homogenous paste.
-4. Line your slow-cooker with aluminum foil.
+6. Line your slow-cooker with aluminum foil.
-5. Dump the meatloaf mixture into your slow cooker and form it into a loaf.
+7. Dump the meatloaf mixture into your slow cooker and form it into a loaf.
-6. Place the crock from your slow cooker in your refrigerator to marinate overnight.
+8. Place the crock from your slow cooker in your refrigerator to marinate overnight.
-7. Remove crock from refrigerator approximately 20-30 minutes before cooking (this allows the crock to come to room temperature to avoid cracking when the slow cooker turns on)
+9. Remove crock from refrigerator approximately 20-30 minutes before cooking (this allows the crock to come to room temperature to avoid cracking when the slow cooker turns on)
-8. Cook on low for 6-8 hours.
+10. Cook on low for 6-8 hours.
 Check the meatloaf's internal temperature to make sure that it is cooked all the way through before serving.
-9. At this point, you may remove and broil if you wish.
+11. At this point, you may remove and broil if you wish.
 I recommend stopping here and serving the meatloaf as it came out of the slow cooker.
 Add ketchup, if desired.